1-2-1 Nutrition Mentor: working with individuals to improve their personal nutrition needs

 * As a college lecturer in abnormal psychology and mental health, for instance, which involved understanding the different explanations and approaches to eating disorders.

 * As a researcher and experiencing a plethora of nutrition related workers such as Dietitians; Nutritionists; Nutrition assistants; Midwifes; Infant feeding advisor; General Practioners (GP’s); Health Coordinator; Health visitors; Family support workers; Early years workers; Nursery staff; Healthy eating workers; PCT Nursery Nurse Food workers; Food advisors; Nutrition lecturers; Menopause Nurses; Food and hygiene workers; Horticultural workers; Nutrition Network; Community food advisors; Parent Forum volunteers; Health; Community Weightloss/Diet advisors (Rosemary Conley; Weight Watchers, Slimming World); Infant health link workers; Librarians; Play and Learning teams = complex isn’t it!
+New site services are starting to emerge too such as Exercise Works

 To investigate, with the aim to understand and combat health problems, it is essential that clinical research work is managed and informs new practise via the research networks.
 More information can be found on the UK Clinical Research Network website.
 For further background reading, consider Nutrition research report 2006 .
 This research publication informed the Sure Start Government Office in 2006.